Woktron now offers FREE SSL/TLS certificates with Let's Encrypt.

-- Let's Encrypt is Free - Anyone who owns a domain can obtain a trusted certificate for that domain at zero cost.
+- Let's Encrypt is Free - Anyone who owns a domain can obtain a trusted certificate at zero cost

-- Let's Encrypt is quick and simple - There's no payment and there are no validation e-mails to deal with.
+- Let's Encrypt is quick and simple - There are no validation e-mails to deal with

-- It's automatic - The enrollment process for certificates occurs painlessly.
-The renewal occurs automatically in the background.
+- It's automatic - The enrollment process occurs painlessly.
+Renewals occur automatically

-- It's secure - Let's Encrypt will serve as a platform for implementing modern security techniques and best practices.
+- It's secure - Let's Encrypt serves as a platform for implementing modern security best practices

 How to enable Let's Encrypt on your hosting account